hypo69/hypo/pytest/gemini - set 3/en/src/suppliers/aliexpress/api/_examples/rest/AliexpressAffiliateOrderListRequest.rst

 5. **Fixture:** A fixture (`request_instance`) is used for creating instances of the class, promoting test isolation.

-6. **Comprehensive Test Coverage:** While the code is relatively simple, I've demonstrated the structure for testing various cases.
+6. **Comprehensive Test Coverage:** While the code is relatively simple, I've demonStarted the structure for testing various cases.
 Add more tests as needed to cover more scenarios related to the `AliexpressAffiliateOrderListRequest` class attributes and their use.

 **How to Run the Tests:**